 How can you bring together all these disparate data?

-This is where data integration software – one of the fastest-growing aspects of data-driven marketing, comes in.
+This is where data integration software – one of the fastest-growing aspects of data-driven marketing strategy, comes in.

 Data integration software serves as the glue that connects all these different elements, so they can work together to enable you to gain the full value of data.